OMBIIGIZI ANNOUNCES NEW LP, SHAME

 SHARES SINGLE & VIDEO FOR “LAMINATE THE SKY”

-Today, OMBIIGIZI, the Anishinaabe-Canadian band led by Daniel Monkman (aka Zoon) and Adam Sturgeon (aka Status/Non-Status), share the news of their sophomore album, SHAME, accompanied by the single and music video for "Laminate The Sky."
+Tomorrow, OMBIIGIZI, the Anishinaabe-Canadian band led by Daniel Monkman (aka Zoon) and Adam Sturgeon (aka Status/Non-Status), will release their sophomore album, SHAME.

 MORE ABOUT OMBIIGIZI